supabase/supabase/studio/contributing/contributing-checklists.md

 - [ ] Go to **Authentication**
   - [ ] Invite a new user
   - [ ] Search the list of users
-  - [ ] Go to policies and create a new policy for a table
+  - [ ] Go to Policies and create a new policy for a table
   - [ ] Check logs view
   - [ ] Go to settings and check that any changes you make get saved
     - [ ] General
-    - [ ] Add redirect URL
+    - [ ] Add a redirect URL
     - [ ] Enable a couple of Auth providers

 ### Storage